 Here we explore some of the misconceptions around the EU and wider UK employment law and whether or not our employment laws are now going to change in the wake of Brexit.

-It may come as a surprise that the law on ‘ordinary’ unfair dismissal, minimum wage and breach of contract - together with many other employment laws, historic and recent - is not related to the European Union.
+It may come as a surprise that the law on ‘ordinary’ unfair dismissal, minimum wage and breach of contract – together with many other employment laws, historic and recent – are not related to the European Union.

 The UK had anti-discrimination laws in place long before its membership of the EU required it to.
 While it is true to say that the Equality Act 2010 implements EU law, we had race and disability discrimination laws in place in the UK before EU anti-discrimination legislation.
 This was also the case for the UK law in relation to equal pay and the right to maternity leave and pay.
 And many UK laws are more generous than the EU requires – our maternity leave and pay are great examples.

-Another common misconception is that leaving the European Union will free the UK of its obligations under the European Convention on Human Rights (ECHR), which can have a bearing on employment cases, including an employee’s right to a private life.
+Another common misconception is that leaving the European Union has freed the UK of its obligations under the European Convention on Human Rights (ECHR), which can have a bearing on employment cases, including an employee’s right to a private life.
 The ECHR sets out standards for the protection of human rights and applies to countries that belong to the Council of Europe.
 However, the Council of Europe is a separate organisation from the European Union and the UK’s membership of the Council of Europe is not affected by Brexit.
 The Human Rights Act will continue to apply (although, prior to the EU referendum, the UK government had indicated an intention to replace the Human Rights Act with alternative provisions).